 You can read about bsxfun here if you are unfamiliar with this function.
 Because the results of whitening can be noisy, a fudge factor is used so that eigenvectors associated with small eigenvalues do not get overamplified.
 Thus the whitening is only approximate.
 Here’s an image patch whitened this way:

-Unsurprisingly this accentuates high frequencies in the image.
+This accentuates high frequencies in the image.
 At the bottom you can see the covariance matrix of the set of natural image patches before and after whitening.

 Thanks for the snippet.
 But what would be a good value for fudgefactor?
 0-1 or higher?